Obsessive-Compulsive Disorder (OCD)

 Managing OCD

-• Limit Stimulants: Reduce your caffeine and sugar intake, as they might exacerbate anxiety and OCD tendencies.
+• Limit Stimulants: Reduce your caffeine, alcohol, and sugar intake, as they might increase or trigger anxiety and OCD tendencies.
+Avoiding caffeine 6 hours before your sleep can be especially helpful in developing a good sleep-wake-cycle.

-• Connect with Support Groups: Sharing experiences with others can provide solace and understanding.
+• Join Support Groups: Talking about your struggles with others who are going through the same thing can provide social support and understanding.
 Consider joining a local or online OCD support group.
+Similarly, you can visit in-person groups if you have access to them.

-• Celebrate Small Victories: Recognise and appreciate even the slightest progress.
+• Celebrate Small Victories: Try to appreciate even the slightest progress.
 Celebrating your efforts reinforces positive behaviour.

 Know the signs.